-3. Form and Timing of Designation.
-The producing party may designate documents as containing Confidential Information and therefore subject to protection under this Order by marking or placing the words "CONFIDENTIAL - SUBJECT TO PROTECTIVE ORDER" or "Confidential" (hereinafter "the marking") on the document and on all copies in a manner that will not interfere with the legibility of the document.
+- (c) Medical Information and Records.
+Any and all protected health information that is otherwise protected by HIPAA shall be deemed confidential and protected during and after the course of this present litigation.
+Such information includes, but is not limited to: charts, graphs, images, notes, physical exams, psychological exams, x-rays, or any other document or information that is in any way protected by statute or regulation in any other context. - (d) Proprietary Business Records.
+Any and all information that reveals how Defendant Mental Health Center of East-Central Kansas (d/b/a "CrossWinds") conducts its operations, including, but not limited to: board minutes, business operations and processes, fundraising initiatives and human resources plans and protocols. - (e) Materials Otherwise Prohibited or Restricted by Statute.
+Any and all information that is otherwise prohibited or restricted from disclosure by statute shall be given the added layer of protection as afforded by and through this Order.
+Information or documents that are available to the public may not be designated as Confidential Information. - 3.
+Form and Timing of Designation.
+The producing party may designate documents as containing confidential information and therefore subject to protection under this Order by marking or placing the words "CONFIDENTIAL" (hereinafter "the marking") on the document and on all copies in a manner that will not interfere with the legibility of the document.
 As used in this Order, "copies" includes electronic images, duplicates, extracts, summaries or descriptions that contain the Confidential Information.
-The marking will be applied prior to or at the time of the documents are produced or disclosed.
+The marking will be applied prior to or at the time the documents are produced or disclosed.
 Applying the marking to a document does not mean that the document has any status or protection by statute or otherwise except to the extent and for the purposes of this Order.
-Copies that are made of any designated documents must also bear the marking, except that indices, electronic databases, or lists of documents that do not contain substantial portions or images of the text of marked documents and do not otherwise disclose the substance of the Confidential Information are not required to be marked.
-By marking a designated document as confidential, the designating attorney or party appearing pro se thereby certifies that the document contains Confidential Information as defined in this Order.
+Copies that are made of any designated documents must also bear the marking, except that indices, electronic databases, or lists of documents that do not contain substantial portions or images of the text of marked documents and do not otherwise disclose the substance of the confidential information are not required to be marked.
+By marking a designated document as Confidential, the designating attorney thereby certifies that the document contains confidential information as defined in this Order.

 - 4. Inadvertent Failure to Designate.
-Inadvertent failure to designate any document or material as containing Confidential Information will not constitute a waiver of an otherwise valid claim of confidentiality pursuant to this Order, so long as a claim of confidentiality is asserted within 14 days after discovery of the inadvertent failure. - 5.
+Inadvertent failure to designate any document or material as containing confidential information will not constitute a waiver of an otherwise valid claim of confidentiality pursuant to this Order, so long as a claim of confidentiality is asserted within three business days after discovery of the inadvertent failure. - 5.
 Depositions.
 Deposition testimony will be deemed confidential only if designated as such when the deposition is taken or within a reasonable time period after receipt of the deposition transcript.
 Such designation must be specific as to the portions of the transcript and/or any exhibits to be protected.